blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Monstrous Physique
-Your natural body has been honed by the methods which you use it for, Choose two physiques from the following which describe how you have shaped the all purpose tool of destruction you are.
+Your natural body has been honed by the methods which you use it for, Choose two physiques from the following which describe how you have shaped your all purpose tool of destruction.

 ### Phisique: Intimidating
 You gain a +5 to intimidation checks and have advantage on these checks against